 Do binary traders make money?

-Stuart Wheeler the founder of IG has been quoted as saying that only around 20% of customers make money spread betting.
+Stuart Wheeler the founder of financial spread betting has been quoted as saying that only around 20% of customers make money spread betting.
 This is true and to be honest probably on the generous side.
 It’s probably closer to 90% that lose money, 5% probably break even and the rest lose.
 Binary Betting is even harder to win at because of it’s absolute nature, so expect win rates to be even lower!

 Why do people binary bet?

-Just as sports spread betting on a horse can lose more than your fixed odds bet at William Hill.
+Just as sports spread betting offered by Spreadex on a horse can lose more than your fixed odds bet at William Hill.
 The same is true of binary betting, and yes, it is much like betting on a horse race, your losses are fixed and the outcome is about as random as it gets, no matter how good at intra-day technical analysis you are.

 So if you want to gamble and don’t want to risk unlimited losses and accept the slim chance of winning it may be for you (if you’re lucky enough not to get scammed by your broker).
 If you want to make money, stick to the fundamentals and invest for the long run in funds and undervalued companies.